Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Introduction

 \subsection{Overview of Noiseless Group Testing}

 Let $p$ denote the number of items, and let $S \subseteq \{1,\dotsc,p\}$ denote the set of defective items.
-In the standard noiseless setting first introduced in \cite{Dor43}, the output of each test takes the form
+In the standard noiseless setting first introduced in \cite{Dor43}, the outcome of each test takes the form

 where the test vector $X = (X_1,\dotsc,X_p) \in \{0,1\}^p$ indicates which items are included in the test.
-That is, the resulting output $Y = 1$ if and only if at least one defective item was included in the test.
+That is, the resulting outcome $Y = 1$ if and only if at least one defective item was included in the test.
 We refer to tests with $Y=1$ as positive, and tests with $Y=0$ as negative.

 Given the tests and their outcomes, a \emph{decoder} forms an estimate $\Shat$ of $S$.
 One wishes to design a sequence of tests $X^{(1)},\dotsc,X^{(n)}$, with $n$ ideally as small as possible, such that the decoder recovers $S$ with probability arbitrarily close to one.
 The error probability is given by